Equinoxtic/Vertics-TD-Simulator/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report on a very buggy feature/implementation
-title: ''
+title: 'Bug Report'
 labels: ''
 assignees: ''